2 Corinthians Chapter 2

 Not Coming in Grief

-1. For I decided this within myself that I wouldn’t come to you in grief again.
+1. For I decided this within myself, not to come to you in grief again.

-2. For if I grieve you again, who will make me glad1“who will make me glad” is literally “who is the man who makes me glad“, because the underlined portion is an article + participle phrase. except the man being grieved by me?
+2. For if I grieve you again, what man will be making me glad except the man being grieved by me?

-3. And I wrote this same thing so that having come, I wouldn’t have grief from men who ought to rejoice with me, *trusting in you all that my joy is the joy of you all.
+3. And I wrote this same thing so that having come, I wouldn’t have grief from men who ought to rejoice with me, *trusting in all of you that my joy is the joy of you all.

 4. For I wrote to you from much distress and anguish of heart, through many tears.
 Not so you might be grieved, but so you might know the ^love that I have so abundantly for you.